hirasso/wp-sync-deploy/README.md

 ## Things to check after deployment:

 - [ ] Were the rewrite rules updated?
 (If your remote server has WP-CLI installed, the script does this automatically)
 - [ ] Was the cache flushed?
-(If you are using [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/), the script will attempt to automatically do that)
+(If you are using [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/), the script does this automatically)
-- [ ] Any other cached things to prune? (transients, for example)
+- [ ] Any other cached things to take care of? (transients, for example)